Skip to content

 Section 15: Preliminary assessment.
 When a 16 to 17 year old is apprehended for a heinous offence, the Juvenile Justice Board must conduct a preliminary assessment within three months to determine whether the child should be tried as a juvenile or transferred to a Children's Court (which is a designated Sessions Court).
 The assessment under § 15 has two components: (a) assessment of mental capacity and understanding of the consequences of the offence, and (b) assessment of the circumstances in which the offence was committed.
 The JJB is required to obtain a report from a psychologist, a psychosocial worker, or other expert.
 The Children's Court then reviews the JJB's findings and may either try the child as an adult or return the case to the JJB.
 This is not equivalent to waiver to adult court in the US sense; the detention, if the child is convicted, is served in a place of safety rather than an adult prison until age 21, after which transfer to an adult facility may occur.

 Judicial construction of § 15.
 The Supreme Court of India has addressed § 15 in Shilpa Mittal v.
-State of NCT of Delhi (2020), where it held that offences for which a minimum sentence of seven years is prescribed but for which no maximum is specified do not qualify as "heinous offences" under the Act, narrowing the category available for transfer.
+State of NCT of Delhi (2020), where it held that offences for which no minimum sentence is prescribed, or for which the minimum sentence is less than seven years, do not qualify as "heinous offences" under the Act, even if the maximum sentence exceeds seven years, narrowing the category available for transfer.
 This judicial narrowing of the transfer provision reflects a tension in the Act itself between the public-safety response to the 2012 case and the welfare-oriented framework that the 2000 Act had established over fifteen years.

 Comparison with POCSO 2012.
 For sexual offences against children, the Protection of Children from Sexual Offences Act 2012 applies alongside the JJ Act.
 POCSO does not displace the age-based jurisdictional analysis of the JJ Act; a juvenile accused of a POCSO offence is still processed through the JJB unless the § 15 transfer route is available.
 The forensic psychologist in a POCSO case involving a juvenile accused may be required to provide both a § 15 preliminary assessment and a separate assessment relevant to the POCSO provisions on victim examination.

-The UK's approach to juvenile criminal responsibility has a different historical architecture from both the US and India but has reached similar conclusions about the relevance of developmental characteristics to culpability and sentencing.
+The UK's approach to juvenile criminal responsibility follows a different historical architecture from both the US and India but has converged on similar conclusions about the relevance of developmental characteristics to culpability and sentencing.

 Doli incapax.
 At common law, children under 10 were conclusively presumed incapable of crime.
 Children aged 10 to 13 enjoyed a rebuttable presumption of doli incapax: the prosecution had to prove beyond reasonable doubt that the child knew the act was seriously wrong, not merely naughty.
 The Crime and Disorder Act 1998, § 34, abolished this presumption for the 10-13 age group.
 In R v.
 JTB (2009, UKHL 20), the House of Lords confirmed that the abolition was total: the doli incapax defence no longer exists in English law for any defendant aged 10 or above.
 The current minimum age of criminal responsibility in England and Wales remains 10, which is notably lower than in most of Europe (14 in Germany, 15 in Scandinavia, 16 in Spain).